 - Make a list of questions or concerns before you go to the meeting – this can help you keep focussed and make sure you don’t forget anything you wanted to say or ask.
 It’s your opportunity to ask questions or share your thoughts with all the relevant people in the room who can affect your child’s or young person’s progress.

 - Don’t forget – you are the expert on your child – you know them the best.
 They may act differently at home than at school, and the professionals may be describing your child or young person in a way you do not recognise, so it is important that both sides are given opportunity to share.

 Within 2 weeks of the meeting taking place – the person who led the review meeting must prepare a report that includes any recommendations for amendments to be made to the EHCP.
 This should include where there are differences of opinions and not just the general consensus and must be sent to everyone who had been invited as well as to the LA.

-Within 4 weeks of the Annual review meeting (but no later than the anniversary of either when the EHCP was first issued or the last review), the LA should inform you as the parent carer or young person of their proposal to do one of 3 decisions regarding the EHCP.
+Within 4 weeks of the Annual Review meeting (but no later than the anniversary of either when the EHCP was first issued or the last review), the LA should inform you as the parent carer or young person of their proposal to make one of 3 decisions regarding the EHCP.
 That it:

 - Should remain unchanged

 - Needs to be amended.
 This will usually be if there are significant changes, lots of changes (even minor) or a change to Section I (placement).